Intermittent fasting, how to do it right

 Because it triggers Growth Hormones and inhibits insulin.

-Therefore, the purpose of intermittent fasting is to lower insulin, take the stress off insulin and the gland that makes it – pancreas, and thus restore your metabolism.
+Therefore, the purpose of “IF” is to lower insulin; take the stress off insulin and the gland that makes it – the pancreas, and thus restore your metabolism.

 WHAT TO EAT: